What is the cost to get a Divorce in Australia?

 There is also a non-financial intangible cost of divorce.

-Doctors and Counsellors can often assist a person dealing with the after effects of relationship breakdown, separation and divorce.
+Health Professionals such as General Practitioners, Psychiatrists, Psychologists, Social Workers and Counsellors can often assist a person dealing with the after effects of relationship breakdown, separation and divorce.

 Divorce in Australia: What else you need to know